MdRasheduz-zaman/daily_bioinfo/metagenome_analysis.md

 Usage of a sbatch/submission script is better.
 We can have error and log file for the whole run and it helps debugging.

 By the way, we just wrote the script.
 Need to submit now.
-Write `submit_pipeline.sh` to submit the job.
+Write `sbatch submit_pipeline.sh` to submit the job.
 You will see the job submission confirmation message with a job id.

 We can use the job id to check status.
 Run `squeue <job_id>` When the job is finished, we can check how much resources it used by running `sacct <job_id>`.
 So, we can decide later how much resource to ask and for how long.